Programs & Services

 Our Self-Employment Services Specialist works with individuals with disabilities interested in establishing their own business.
 Clients receive assistance to evaluate ideas from a business standpoint and from the perspective of whether the business can successfully accommodate their disability.
 The Self-Employment Services program is available in the greater Green Bay area.

 Avenues to Understanding is a comprehensive disability awareness educational curriculum for children and teens aged 3 – 18.
 The curriculum is available at no charge to public and private schools, early childhood programs and faith and community-based organizations throughout Wisconsin.

 We do everything we can to make donating a vehicle easy, and encourage your clothing donations in Eau Claire.
 To donate your vehicle to support Easter Seals Wisconsin, please visit DonateACar.com and select Easter Seals Wisconsin as your charity.
 Click here for more details.
 You can continue to support Easter Seals Wisconsin by donating clothing and household goods in good reusable condition.
-Donations to benefit to Easter Seals can be made by dropping items off at the Savers Thrift Store at 2833 Mall Dr. Eau Claire and by placing donations in a Clothing Donation Bin.
+Donations to benefit to Easter Seals can be made by dropping items off at the Savers Thrift Store at 2833 Mall Dr. Eau Claire and by placing donations in a designated Easter Seals Wisconsin clothing donation bin.